The Power of Matching for Online Fractional Hedonic Games

-If $\pi$ is a matching, then $\SW(\pi)$ also denotes the weight of the matching (since for each matched pair, both agents contribute $\frac 12$ of the edge weight).
+A \emph{matching} is a partition in which all coalitions have size at most~$2$.\footnote{In contrast to the standard definition of a matching, we assume that unmatched agents are part of a matching in the form of singleton coalitions.} For a matching $\pi$, we denote by $\vf(\pi) = \sum_{e = \{i,j\}\in \pi, |e| = 2} \vf(e)$ its \emph{weight}.
+We have that $\SW(\pi) = \vf(\pi)$ because, for each matched pair, both agents contribute $\frac 12$ of the edge weight to the social welfare.
 Hence, maximizing social welfare among matchings is precisely the \emph{maximum weight matching} (MWM) problem.